 Akiel and Cherry, both in one night.
-Something serious was going on, and the last place he wanted to be was the middle of it.
+Something serious was going on, and he was directly in the middle of it.

 The park was starting to get dark early.
-Alec hadn't noticed the changing of the seasons—they happened too fast and too often for him to care much—but sitting in on of the city's parks and watching his long gray scarf get caught in the wind over and over again reminded him that autumn was reigning over the area.
+Alec hadn't noticed the changing of the seasons—they happened too fast and too often for him to care much—but sitting in one of the city's parks and watching his long gray scarf get caught in the wind over and over again reminded him that autumn was reigning.

 A few people shuffled by his bench, huddled against the chilly wind, hurrying home from wherever they had been.
 It took a certain kind of person to like the dark.
 Even in Heaven, the safest place imaginable, Jason had always been jumpy after dark had fallen.

 Alec had always wondered about the reason behind that.
 Nothing had ever happened to him after dark; he had made sure of that.
-Jason had always clung to him anyway.
-Alec had wondered if the behavior could be leftover from his human days, but how could it be, when Angels didn't remember their lives.
+But Jason clung to him anyway.
+Alec had wondered if the behavior could be leftover from his human days, but how could it be, when Angels didn't remember that?

 That wasn't entirely true, Alec reminded himself with a sigh.
 But those that remembered anything were much older and higher ranking than either Jason or Alec, and they had earned their memories back…somehow.
 No one had ever explained how the process worked, or why the memories were taken in the first place.

 He hoped someone was taking care of Jason while he was gone.
-He wasn't in danger, but it the act always made Jason calmer and Alec had been happy to oblige.
+He wasn't in danger, but humoring him made Jason calmer and Alec had been happy to oblige.

 He should have asked Akiel how Jason was doing.
 He would have known.
-Maybe he'd ask when they saw each other again.
+Maybe he'd ask when they saw each other.
 Even if he never called Akiel, Alec had no doubt that he would see the Angel again soon.

 But first, he needed to figure out if he wanted to or not.
 When Akiel came calling, he had to have his decision made.
 And Cherry, too.
-He wasn't sure he was going to be honest with either of them, though Akiel probably deserved honesty if nothing else.
-But there was no way that saying "no," to either one of them was going to end well for Alec.
+He wasn't sure he was going to be honest with either of them.
+Akiel probably deserved honesty if nothing else, but there was no way that saying "no," to either one of them was going to end well for Alec.

 Neither one of them had solid promises for him, which would have made his decision a little easier.
-Akiel had no idea what He was thinking, and Cherry didn't even know what she could accomplish.
+Akiel had no idea what He was thinking, and Cherry didn't know what she could accomplish.
 And neither of them had given him any specifics about what they wanted him to do.
-Akiel had been clearer than Cherry, but fighting the two other Fallen didn't sound pleasant.

 He sighed.
 Evaluating which was a better deal didn't work when it came to these kinds of decisions.
-He had to figure out what he wanted to help.
+He had to figure out who he wanted to help.
 It shouldn't have been hard; a old friend against an old enemy, but he didn't even know why Akiel wanted his help.